It's All Right! (TV series)

 It's All Right!
 (Tá Tudo Certo) is a Brazilian romantic comedy miniseries, which is produced by Nonstop and Formata Produções e Conteúdo in collaboration with F/Simas for the Walt Disney Company.
 The miniseries premiered on Disney+ on April 12, 2023.
 It was removed from the streaming service on May 26.

+Plot

+Pedro dreams of becoming a famous musician.
+By chance, he meets the singer-songwriter Ana, who shows him the diversity of life and music.
+On his journey, Pedro begins to rethink his definition of success and must grapple with what he wants for his own future.